Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 Because so many teams, clubs, and student groups host sales, the GMC works with Student Services in serving as the “air traffic controller” for all bakes sales on campus—coordinating the schedule, organizing volunteers, and making sure things run smoothly.

-The Gonzaga Mothers Club provides the hospitality for the three Parent-Teacher Conferences that take place during the school year.
-Volunteers provide food and refreshments that are appreciated by fellow parents and faculty alike!
+The Gonzaga Mothers Club provides hospitality for the Parent-Teacher Conferences that take place during the school year.
+Volunteers provide food and refreshments that are appreciated by the faculty and staff.

 Volunteers are needed to set up; serve as readers, ushers or Eucharistic ministers at the Mass; and help prepare and serve the breakfast.
-If you have any questions, please contact event organizer Libby Mullen at email@example.com.
+If you have any questions, please contact event organizers at email@example.com.

 The Freshman Retreat is a two-and-a-half day retreat for the entire freshman class as they begin their second semester at Gonzaga.
 The retreat, which is held at Gonzaga and includes sleeping on campus, is organized by Campus Ministry and led by a wonderful team of junior and senior student leaders.
 It’s an experience many young men of Gonzaga count among the highlights of their time on Eye Street.